Varcrow/blink/README.md

 - **🎯 Visual Mode** - Select multiple files like in vim for batch operations
 - **🔖 Bookmarks** - Tag and instantly jump to your favorite directories
 - **📝 Editor Integration** - Open files in your $EDITOR (vim, nvim, nano, etc.)
-- **🎨 Configurable** - Customize appearance behavior and keybindings to your liking
+- **🎨 Configurable** - Customize appearance, behavior and keybindings to your liking
 - **🚀 Written in Rust** - Fast, safe, and reliable

 ## 📦 Installation